whackamadoodle3000/HowToProgramming/README.md

 - More info: http://first.wpi.edu/FRC/roborio/beta/docs/java/edu/wpi/first/wpilibj/Compressor.html#Compressor--

 ### Use a Limit Switch
+**Limit switches are devices that mechanically prevent an actuator from extending a certain predetermined position.**
 - To import `import edu.wpi.first.wpilibj.DigitalInput;`
 - To initialize `DigitalInput limitSwitch = new DigitalInput(1);`
 - To get value `limitSwitch.get()` (boolean)